 If no services are configured when you log into the Cloudera Manager Admin Console, the Cloudera Manager installation wizard displays.
 If services have been configured, the Cloudera Manager top navigation bar:

-4 cloudera manager Clusters Hosts Diagnostics Audits Charts Backup Administration and Home page display.
+and Home page display.
 The Cloudera Manager Admin Console top navigation bar provides the following tabs and menus: